seale61/weather-project-backend/README.md

 # weather-project-backend
 Weather tracking tutorial - Part 1.
-Node script for collecting weather data from openweathermap.org and storing it in a MariaDB database
+Node script for collecting weather data from openweathermap.org and storing it in a MariaDB database.
+This script will be run via crontab using a shell script every 60 minutes in order to create historical data.
+This data will later be used to create a dashboard that display weather trends over time for a given city (or cities).

 ## Installation
 Clone this repository with